Purdue-ECE264-002-Fall2024-stage/HW05-Count-Music-Notes/README.md

 This assignment asks you to write a program that reads characters from a CSV file.Then count the number of each music notes( #e.g how many times is f4/67 used in the entire note/csv).

-You will learn to
-* Read characters from CSV
-* Count the number of occurances of each music note

 What You Need To Do
 ===================